tomeichlersmith/ldmx-sim-technique/sim/README.md

 in sequence so that I have more control over them.

 ## Simulation Software
-The [sw](sw) directory contains a lightened version of ldmx-sw with the branch of SimCore necessary to run a DMG4 model simulation.
+The [sw](sw) directory contains a lightened version of ldmx-sw using Framework and cmake along with other modules copied over from ldmx-sw for further development.

 ## Documentation
 We used DMG4 v1.2 released on March 18, 2022 and downloaded from [Mikhail Kirsanov's website](http://mkirsano.web.cern.ch/mkirsano/DMG4.tar.gz).